Getting a Good Contract for an HVAC Installation Job

 Getting a Good Price

-Based on what you learn from discussions with several companies, tell each company exactly what you want them to do.
+Based on what you learn from discussions with several companies, tell each exactly what you want.
 Then ask them to revise their proposals to respond to your exact specifications with quotes for fixed-price contracts.

 Getting competitive bids on installation or replacement jobs is a very easy way to save money.
-For large installation jobs, with large price variations between bids, it’s common to save more than $1,500 by getting several bids.
+For large installation jobs, with large price variations between bids, it’s common to save more than $1,500.

-The price comparison scores on our Ratings Tables will help you select companies likely to make reasonable bids.
-But these scores are at best only a starting point.
-Many companies that charge relatively high prices for one job may come in relatively low on others.
+The price comparison scores we report on our Ratings Tables will help you select companies likely to make reasonable bids.

 Getting a Good Contract

-In addition to the price, and a description of equipment to be installed and work to be done, each contractor’s proposal should include other elements, all of them important in your choice on the best outfit for your job.
+In addition to the price, a description of equipment to be installed and work to be done, each contractor’s proposal should include these other important elements.

 Ask the contractor if it will give you a performance guarantee.
 For a complete heating and cooling system, the contract might say: “When the outside temperature is 85°F and six persons are inside, the inside temperature can be maintained at 78°F or cooler; when the outside temperature is 40°F, the inside temperature can be maintained at 75°F or higher.”

 Also request a guarantee covering the uniformity of temperature.
 On a hot day, you don’t want to lower the temperature of some rooms to 65°F to get other rooms down to 78°F. If you are having ductwork installed, companies should be willing to guarantee that “all rooms on the same floor can be maintained within a range of 5°F.” It’s more difficult to make promises on floor-to-floor temperature variation, unless you’re installing a separate system for each floor.